A moving lemma for cohomology with support: The moving lemma

-\begin{proof} [Proof of Theorem \ref{thm:moving-body}] Let $X$ be a smooth projective compactification of $U$ and let $\bar Z \subset X$ be the closure of $Z $ in $X$.
-Since $U$ is equi-dimensional, so is $X$ and we let $d_X:=\dim X$.
+\begin{proof} [Proof of Theorem \ref{thm:moving-body}] Let $X$ be a smooth projective compactification of $U$, and let $\bar Z \subset X$ be the closure of $Z $ in $X$.
+Since $U$ is equi-dimensional, so is $X$, and we let $d_X:=\dim X$.
 Let $R:=\bar Z \setminus Z $.
-By excision (see item \ref{item:excision}), the canonical restriction map $H^\ast_{Z }(X\setminus R,n)\to H^\ast_{Z }(U,n)$ is an isomorphism.
-Since the pushforward maps from \ref{item:f_*} are compatible with respect to pullbacks along open immersions (see \ref{item:f_*:open-immersion}), one easily concludes that it suffices to prove the theorem in the case where
+By excision (see condition~\ref{item:excision}), the canonical restriction map $H^\ast_{Z }(X\setminus R,n)\to H^\ast_{Z }(U,n)$ is an isomorphism.
+Since the pushforward maps from condition~\ref{item:f_*} are compatible with respect to pullbacks along open immersions (see condition~\ref{item:f_*:open-immersion}), one easily concludes that it suffices to prove the theorem in the case where

+For convenience, we will use the following terminology: if $\varphi:A\to B$ is a morphism of locally equi-dimensional algebraic schemes with $B$ equi-dimensional and $Z$ is a closed codimension $c$ subscheme of $B$ or a cycle on $B$ whose support has codimension $c$ in $B$, then we say that $Z$ is in good position with respect to $\varphi$ if $\varphi^{-1}(Z)\subset A$ locally has codimension at least $c$ (\textit{i.e.} locally at each point, the codimension is at least $c$).

-The idea is to apply the moving lemma for algebraic cycles to the diagonal $\Delta_X\subset X\times X$ and to exploit the action of cycles on open varieties from Section \ref{sec:action}.
-The former yields the following precise statement.
+The idea of the proof is to apply the moving lemma for algebraic cycles to the diagonal $\Delta_X\subset X\times X$ and to exploit the action of cycles on open varieties from Section \ref{sec:action}.
+The former yields the following precise statements.